Finding Aid to the Papers of Mark A. Gordon, 1985-2000

 Other Institutions Series: This series includes documents dated 1995-1999 from other institutions with observing facilities in Chile.
 Some of of these institutions later became ALMA partners.
 Size: 0.50 linear feet.
 Click here for a listing of folders.

-Personal Memoirs Series:: This series includes copies of two chapters of a personal memoir written in 2016 by Gorden for family: "Working in Tucson," about Gordon's Tucson years with NRAO, and "Writing an Astrophysics Monograph," about the writing, with R. L. Sorochenko, of Radio Recombination Lines, Their Physics and Astronomical Applications (Springer Verlag, Second Edition, 2009).
-Size: 2 folders.
+Personal Memoirs Series:: This series includes copies of two chapters of a personal memoir written in 2016 by Gorden for family: "Working in Tucson," about Gordon's Tucson years with NRAO, and "Writing an Astrophysics Monograph," about the writing, with R. L. Sorochenko, of Radio Recombination Lines, Their Physics and Astronomical Applications (Springer Verlag, Second Edition, 2009), plus a copy of Gordon's 2022 remarks on receipt of his NRAO 50-year service award.
+Size: 3 folders.